georgewho/108FinalProject/README.md

 COGS 108 Final Project

-Verifying the existence of small-ball
+Verifying the existence of small-ball strategies in the NBA.